godlikemouse/zenhance/README.md

 ========

-A Zend Framework like approach to building enterprise NodeJS applications.
+A Zend Framework MVC like approach to building enterprise NodeJS applications.

 ## Installation